-Eligible applicants include any domestic public or private entity, including research centers or networks.
+Only domestic public or non-profit institutions of higher learning and public or private non-profit agencies engaged in research or in programs relating to maternal and child health and/or services for children with special health care needs are eligible to apply.
 Domestic faith-based and community-based organizations, tribes, and tribal organizations are eligible to apply.

-7. We are a foreign organization interested in applying for the PRC-RN Program.
+7. We are a foreign organization interested in applying for the MCH PedsRN Program.
 Are foreign entities eligible to apply?

-The PRC-RN Program is a domestic grant program and open only to U.S. entities that meet the eligibility criteria as outlined in the NOFO.
+The MCH PedsRN Program is a domestic grant program and open only to U.S. entities that meet the eligibility criteria as outlined in the NOFO.